 Chocoholics, rejoice!
 Develop the skill to make outstanding chocolate desserts including truffles, bonbons, chocolate-dipped toffee and more in this five-session class.

 If a trip to the gourmet chocolate shop makes your heart beat faster, the opportunity is here to create confections as good—dare we say even better?—in your own kitchen.
 This intensive course is, quite simply, paradise for chocolate lovers.
-You’ll learn the tricks behind tempering and working with chocolate, produce chocolate candies of your own design and discover how to mold and dip chocolate to make irresistible delights, including truffles, chocolate-dipped toffee, raspberry squares, bars and bonbons.
+You’ll learn the tricks behind tempering and working with chocolate, and discover how to mold and dip chocolate to make irresistible delights, including truffles, chocolate-dipped toffee, raspberry squares, bars and bonbons.

 WHAT YOU’LL LEARN